EU proposes bigger shareholder say over executive pay

-LONDON Listed companies across the European Union must get shareholder approval on pay for their top executives under a draft law aimed at making firms more answerable to their owners and addressing public anger over big pay rises for bosses.
+LONDON, April 9 Listed companies across the European Union must get shareholder approval on pay policy for top executives under a draft European Union law aimed at making firms more answerable to their owners.

-EU financial services chief Michel Barnier has proposed toughening up the 28-country bloc's law on shareholder rights to tackle "short-termism" in company planning, while stopping short of capping pay in the way he has done for banker bonuses.
+EU financial services chief Michel Barnier has proposed toughening up the 28-country bloc's law on shareholder rights to end "short-termism", though stopping short of capping pay in the way he has separately done for banker bonuses.

-Barnier wants shareholders to help keep pay in line with a company's performance, following a public outcry against huge pay increases for some top executives at a time of high unemployment and austerity for much of Europe.

-"I cannot explain this enormous gap between the level of pay and corporate governance, and it does leave you with a pretty bitter taste in your mouth when you see the excessive levels of pay in some cases," Barnier told a news conference on Wednesday.

-"We are not there to set salaries for companies in general.
-We are no longer in a command economy, fortunately," he said.

-The plans are among his last policy measures before the European Parliament goes to the polls next month and a new European Commission takes up the reins in November.
+"Today's proposals will encourage shareholders to engage more with the companies they invest in, and to take a longer-term perspective of their investment," Barnier said in a statement on Wednesday.

-The measures need approval from EU states and the European Parliament to come into force, with changes likely.
+The plans need approval from EU states and the European Parliament to come into force, with changes likely.

 Under the proposals, the bloc's 10,000 listed companies would have to publish clear and comparable information on their remuneration policy for executives and seek shareholder backing for it every three years.